emper911/autoGarden/README.md

 Future Improvements:
 - To add a temperature and humidity sensor for better monitoring √
-- To add other physical buttons capable of changing the motor and lighting times. √
 - To create software over a network for remote access to the system changing motor timing and light timing as well as send information on humdity and temperature.